boscoh/tohaml/readme.md

     >> tohaml index.html index.haml

+will write to `index.haml`.

-`tohaml` can fetch straight from a URL:
+Alternatively, for shits and giggles, `tohaml` can fetch straight from a URL:

     >> tohaml http://python.org python.html

-will write to `index.haml`.

-In Python scripts, let's say you already have `index.html`:
+If you want to work this into a workflow in Python scripts, then, let's say you already have `index.html`:

     import StringIO
     import codecs